acend/infrastructure/README.md

 * `server-plan` updates the `rke2` binary on the control-plane nodes
 * `agent-plan` updates the `rke2` binary on the worker nodes after control-plane nodes are updated

-For a cluster update, change the `version` field in both plans.

 ### kured